Prit01/Email-Validation/README.md

 # Email-Validation
-I am Develop in Email Validation Using Python(String , Statemaent and Loop)
+I am Develop in Email Validation Using Python(String , Statement and Loop)